Argentina during World War II: Military plots

 Castillo's term was due to end in 1944.
 Initially, it was arranged that Agustín Pedro Justo would run for president for a second time, but after his unexpected death in 1943 Castillo was forced to seek another candidate, finally settling on Robustiano Patrón Costas.
 The army, however, was neither willing to support the electoral fraud that would be necessary to secure Costas's victory, nor to continue conservative policies, nor to risk Costas breaking neutrality.
 A number of generals reacted by creating a secret organization called the United Officers' Group (GOU) to oust Castillo from power.
 Future president Juan Perón was a member of this group but did not support an early coup, recommending instead to postpone the overthrowing of the government until the plotters had developed a plan to make necessary reforms.
 The coup was to take place close to the elections, should the electoral fraud have been confirmed, but it was instead carried out earlier in response rumors of the possible sacking of the minister of war, Pedro Pablo Ramírez.

 It is not known for certain whether Patrón Costas would have maintained neutrality or not.
 But some declarations of support to Britain and his ties with pro-allied factions suggest that had he become president he would have declared war.

 The military coup that deposed Castillo took place on 4 June 1943.
 It is considered the end of the Infamous Decade and the starting point of the self-styled Revolution of '43.
 Arturo Rawson took power as de facto president.
 The nature of the coup was confusing during its first days: German embassy officials burned their documentation fearing a pro-Allied coup, while the United States embassy considered it a pro-Axis coup.

-Rawson met with a delegate from the British embassy on 5 June and promised that he would break relations with the Axis powers and declare war within 72 hours.
+Rawson met with a delegate from the British embassy on 5 June and promised to break relations with the Axis powers and declare war within 72 hours.
 This turn of events enraged the United Officers' Group, as did Rawson's choices for his cabinet.
 A new coup took place, replacing Rawson with Pedro Pablo Ramírez.
 Thus, Rawson became the shortest non-interim president in Argentine history.

-One of the first measures of the new Ramírez government was to declare Acción Argentina and its pro-Allied advocacy activities illegal.
+One of the first measures of the new Ramírez government was to prohibit Acción Argentina and its pro-Allied advocacy activities.